 The positive benefits of gardening and horticulture have been recognised nationally for many years.
-In 1988 Herefordshire DIAL (Disablement Information and Advice) held the first Autumn Garden event, hosted by Holme Lacy College.
+In 1988 Herefordshire DIAL held the first Autumn Garden event, hosted by Holme Lacy College.
 So began the productive alliance between the college and gardeners with special needs.

-In 1989 the college built the Demonstration Garden, and their horticultural department started teaching sessions for people with disabilities.
+A Demonstration garden was built by the college in 1989 and their horticultural department started teaching sessions for people with disabilities.

-After the second Autumn Gardening event in 1990, it was agreed that the gardening project would continue alone.
-So, in 1991 Herefordshire Growing Point began as a registered charity to provide horticultural therapy in Herefordshire.
-Now, with one part-time member of staff, a team of tutors and a group of volunteers, we offer weekly gardening sessions for 300 clients.
-All our funding comes from donations from charitable trusts and individuals.
+In 1991, it was agreed that the gardening project would continue alone, and Herefordshire Growing Point began as a registered charity to provide horticultural therapy in Herefordshire.
+Now, with our charity manager and a team of tutors and volunteers, we offer weekly gardening sessions for about 200 clients.
+All our funding comes from donations and grants from charitable trusts and individuals.

-Herefordshire Growing Point received the Queen’s Award for Voluntary Service in 2013 – recognising the high quality of our work and volunteers.
+Herefordshire Growing Point received the Queen’s Award for Voluntary Service in 2013 in recognition of the very high quality of our work and the contributions made by our volunteers.

 MEET THE TEAM